jmark99/accumulo-website/tour-jshell/client2.md

 * client.replicationOperations();

-The client is also used directly to create Scanners and perform batch operations.
+The client is also used to create Scanners and perform batch operations.
 These will be explored later.

 [AccumuloClient]: {% jurl org.apache.accumulo.core.client.AccumuloClient %}